 - Know how to teach confidently and effectively

-- Be able to assess how well your candidates are learning
+- Be able to assess how well your students are learning

-- Gaining this qualification will prove that you are ready to teach and train people
+- Prove you are ready to start teaching and training people

-After you have gained the Level 3 Award in Education and Training, the next step is to gain the Level 4 Certificate in Education and Training (CET) qualification,
+Once you have successfully gained the Level 3 Award in Education and Training you can go on to earn the Level 4 Certificate in Training (CET).

-Both these qualifications will give you a better chance in the job market and can lead you to the Level 5 Diploma in Education and Training (DET) and Qualified Teacher status (QTLS).
+By receiving these qualifications you will get a better chance in the job market, which can lead you on to complete the Level 5 Diploma in Education and Training (DET) and Qualified Teacher Learning and Skills (QTLS).